gaorlov/loudmouth/README.md

   # or, if you have just the one key
   subscribe with: :react, to: "key"

+  # you can also subscribe to an arbitrary regexp key
+  subscribe with: :react, to: "key.*"

   def self.react( message )
     puts "received #{message}"
   end